Chapter Fourteen – Privacy

 “I need signatures from you on a few documents.
 I have Ali’s.
 I need yours.”
 She pushes papers towards me.

 I sign without reading then escape to somewhere without people and responsibilities.
 Avoiding the others for a few days is easy enough in this place.
-All except Ali; we’re never far from one another.
+All except Ali—we’re never far from one another.
 She doesn’t exhaust me or demand anything from me.
 At least nothing I am incapable or unwilling to give.
-She doesn’t ceaselessly talk interrupting my thought process or endlessly expect me to be something I’m not.
+She doesn’t ceaselessly talk interrupting my thought process or endlessly expect me to be something I’m not, but neither do any of the others amongst the Wests.
+They’ve always allowed us to be who we are.

-The house, a massive thirty-five-thousand square foot accessory seldom used, squats on a one hundred acre point of this southern state’s largest lake.
+The house, a massive thirty-five-thousand square foot accessory seldom used, squats on the many acre point of this southern state’s largest lake.
 The stealth-like staff hover in the shadows and refuse to meet my eyes when I unearth one.
 It’s almost a game of hide and seek.
 Their orders are to avoid encounters with us, the guests, as we’re in mourning and not to be disturbed unless requested.
 The guests have been given use of the property indefinitely.
-The owner of the estate—a caricature of wealth and pomposity and a known con man despite his now famous title and responsibility that he uses more as a brand than a duty—is a family friend of a friend—that incestuous group of billionaires—and wants us to feel like his home is our home.
+The owner of the estate—a caricature of wealth and pomposity and a known con man despite his now famous title and responsibility that he uses more as a brand than a duty—is a family friend of a friend of that incestuous group of billionaires and wants us to feel like his home is our home.
 Shocking, I know.
 I’d found myself here after Nik—I stop what I’m thinking and deviate from the thought of twisted metals and the flash of a brilliant smile.

 I’ve watched the duplicity of their friends from just outside the circle.
 I’ve marveled at their ability to use diplomacy and political nuance towards those that have no care for others beyond themselves and their property.
 Rich white people with nary a care in the world other than the fit of their suits, the square footage of their mansions, and how far and fast their private jets can travel.